 Time Frame: 2014–2016

-evolvDSO (“Development of methodologies and tools for new and evolving DSO roles for efficient DRES integration in distribution networks”) is a FP7 collaborative project funded by the European Commission.
-The project lasts 40 months (September 2013- December 2016) and is carried out by a Consortium of 16 partners coordinated by Enel Distribuzione.
+evolvDSO (“Development of methodologies and tools for new and evolving DSO roles for efficient DRES integration in distribution networks”) was a FP7 collaborative project funded by the European Commission.
+The project lasted 40 months (September 2013- December 2016) and was carried out by a Consortium of 16 partners coordinated by Enel Distribuzione.

-With the growing relevance of distributed renewable energy sources (DRES) in the generation mix and the increasingly pro-active demand for electricity, power systems and their mode of operation need to evolve. evolvDSO will define future roles of distribution system operators (DSOs) and develop tools required for these new roles on the basis of scenarios which will be driven by different DRES penetration levels, various degrees of technological progress, and differing customer acceptance patterns.
+With the growing relevance of distributed renewable energy sources (DRES) in the generation mix and the increasingly pro-active demand for electricity, power systems and their mode of operation need to evolve. evolvDSO defined the future roles of distribution system operators (DSOs) and developed tools required for these new roles on the basis of scenarios, driven by different DRES penetration levels, various degrees of technological progress, and differing customer acceptance patterns.

-evolvDSO aims to deliver the following main outcomes:
+evolvDSO aimed to deliver the following main outcomes: